snowiow/snowiow.github.io/content/posts/migrate-from-serverless-to-cdk.md

      └─
 ```

-CDK always adds it's Metadata to a stack and it wants to remove the empty
+CDK always adds its Metadata to a stack and it wants to remove the empty
 policy.
 Beside of these differences the CDK project would preserve anything in
 the stack as it was before.
 We are now able to remove the `serverless.yml` and
 continue building our infrastructure in CDK.
 But before we continue, let's